TheRealKaup/KTech/documentation/faq.md

 - `widgets/` - optional widgets that you may include from here.
 - `world/` - world classes.

-Note that `ktech.hpp` includes all of the required header files only if `KTECH_DEFINITION` is undefined (and it is normally undefined).
+Note that `ktech.hpp` includes all of the required header files only if `KTECH_DEFINITION` is undefined (it is indeed normally undefined).
 This macro is an include guard completely internal to KTech, and you shouldn't define it before including `ktech.hpp`.
-Apart from that, don't worry about this macro.
+Apart from that, don't worry about this macro, unless you want to know more about it in the entry "[What is the `KTECH_DEFINITION` macro?](#what-is-the-ktech_definition-macro)"

 ## How does `CachingRegistry` work?